 - Compromise either a Primary ECU or a Secondary ECU, but not both in the same vehicle.

 Uptane’s threat model includes the following types of attacks, organized according to the attacker goals listed in Section 4.1.

 4.3.1.
 Read updates

 - Eavesdrop attack: Read sensitive or confidential information from an update intended to be encrypted for a specific ECU.
-(Note: Not all implementations will have a need to protect information in this way.)
+(Note: Not all implementations will have a need for protecting information in this way.)